suraz-101/js-basics/README.md

 6. null -
 7. symbol - to create unique we use symbol
 8. Object - const person = {fullName = "Suraj Pandey", age = "23"};

+# Type Casting

+changing string to number and number to string

+# Statements

+1. if...else
+2. switch(conditions)
+   {
+   case value: message;break;
+   default : message
+   }

+# Operators

+AND , OR